 Part I: Four courses.
-At least three courses are to be selected from BIOL400 level courses.
-The remaining course to be selected with the approval of the School of Biological Sciences Fourth Year Coordinator.
+BIOL 405 and at least two courses are to be selected from BIOL 400 level courses.
+The remaining course may be selected with the approval of the School of Biological Sciences Fourth Year Coordinator.

 Part II: A thesis (BIOL690) which shall normally be presented no later than 12 months after the date of enrolment for Part II.
 Students must consult the MSc regulations for details of other requirements for this degree.
-In determining the class of honours, Part I and Part II are weighted in the ratio 2:3
+In determining the class of honours, Part I and Part II are weighted in the ratio 2:3 P

-- P. (1) 60 points from 300-level BIOL courses; and - (2) BIOL 309 or GEOG 309 or PSYC 206 or STAT 201 or STAT 202.
+- (1) 60 points from 300-level BIOL courses; and - (2) BIOL 309 or GEOG 309 or PSYC 206 or STAT 201 or STAT 202.

 Part 1: Four courses.
-BIOL 491 plus at least two other courses selected from BIOL 430-435, BIOL 492, BIOL 493.
-The fourth course should be selected with the approval of the School of Biological Sciences Fourth Year Coordinator.
+The courses are BIOL 405 and BIOL 491 plus at least one other selected from BIOL 430-435, BIOL 493.
+The remaining course may be selected with the approval of the School of Biological Sciences Fourth Year Coordinator.